Abundance for uniruled pairs which are not rationally connected: Abstract

 \section{Abstract}

-Let $(X,\Delta)$ be a projective log canonical pair of dimension $n$ such that $X$ is uniruled.
-If $X$ is not rationally connected, then $(X,\Delta)$ has a good model, assuming the Minimal Model Program in dimension $n-1$.
-If $X$ is rationally connected, then the existence of a good model for $(X,\Delta)$ follows from a nonexistence conjecture for a very specific class of rationally connected pairs of Calabi-Yau type.
+One of the central aims of the Minimal Model Program is to show that a projective log canonical pair $(X,\Delta)$ with $K_X+\Delta$ pseudoeffective has a good model, i.e.\ a minimal model $(Y,\Delta_Y)$ such that $K_Y+\Delta_Y$ is semiample.
+The goal of this paper is to show that this holds if $X$ is uniruled but not rationally connected, assuming the Minimal Model Program in dimension $\dim X-1$.
+Moreover, if $X$ is rationally connected, then we show that the existence of a good minimal model for $(X,\Delta)$ follows from a nonexistence conjecture for a very specific class of rationally connected pairs of Calabi--Yau type.